kirjavascript/quine-howto/README.md

 data = "; console.log('data = ' + unescape('%22') + data + unescape('%22') + data)"; console.log('data = ' + unescape('%22') + data + unescape('%22') + data)
 ```

-We are not tied to this template, and can add a transform to some of the data
+We are not tied to this template, and can add a transform to some of the data:

 ```javascript
 data = "; console.log('data = %22' + data + '%22' + unescape(data))"; console.log('data = "' + data + '"' + unescape(data))